 ✅ Step-by-step instructions

-Turn the Instant Pot to Sauté on Hi, and add the butter.
+1. The first thing you do is turn the Instant Pot to Sauté on Hi, and add the butter.
 Once the butter starts to melt, add the carrots, celery, onions, garlic, and ginger.
 Sauté for 2 to 3 minutes, until the onions and garlic are translucent, soft, and fragrant.

-Deglaze the pot by pouring in the chicken broth and use a wooden spoon to scrape the brown bits from the veggies off of the bottom of the pot.
+2. Deglaze the pot by pouring in the chicken broth and use a wooden spoon to scrape the brown bits from the veggies off of the bottom of the pot.

-Add the chicken and water to the pot.
+3. Add the chicken meat and water to the pot.
 Sprinkle in 1 tablespoon of chopped parsley (reserving the rest for later), the chopped thyme and oregano, and turmeric.
 Add the noodles and stir make sure they are submerged in the liquid.

-Place the lid on and seal.
+4. Place the lid on and seal.
 Pressure Cook on HI for 4 minutes if you want your noodles al dente, and for 5 minutes if you prefer softer noodles.
 Allow the pressure to Natural Release for 10 minutes, then Quick Release any remaining pressure.

-Once all of the pressure has been released and the valve pin has gone down, press Cancel and carefully open the lid.
-Stir in the remaining parsley, lemon juice, then season with salt and pepper if needed, and serve.
+5. Once all of the pressure has been released and the valve pin has gone down, press Cancel and carefully open the lid.
+Stir in the remaining parsley, lemon juice, then season with salt and black pepper if needed, and serve.

 👩🏻🍳 Recipe FAQs